-- Less than 1%. - (1) Unless otherwise indicated, each person is the direct owner of, and has sole voting power and sole investment power with respect to, such Shares.
-Numbers and percentages in the table are based on 5,107,290 Shares outstanding as of March 22, 2021.
+Less than 1%.

+- (1) Unless otherwise indicated, each person is the direct owner of, and has sole voting power and sole investment power with respect to, such Shares.
+Numbers and percentages in the table are based on 5,107,290 Shares outstanding as of March 20, 2023.
 Shares owned by each of Messrs.
-Roth, Wight, Mandelbaum, DiBenedetto and Sonnenblick and Dr. West include 1,994 Deferred Stock Units (as defined below) that were granted to each of them in their capacity as directors.
+Roth, Wight, Mandelbaum, DiBenedetto and Sonnenblick and Dr. West include 2,604 Deferred Stock Units (as defined below) that were granted to each of them in their capacity as directors.
 All shares owned by Mses.
 Puri and Silverstein represent Deferred Stock Units that were granted to each of them in their capacity as directors.
-Shares owned by all executive officers and directors as a group, include an aggregate of 14,916 Deferred Stock Units.
+Shares owned by all executive officers and directors as a group, include an aggregate of 19,796 Deferred Stock Units.
 "Deferred Stock Units" are units of equity that are fully vested on the date of grant and are convertible into our Shares on a one-for-one basis; however, the Deferred Stock Units may not be converted into Shares or transferred until the departure of the applicable director from our Board.
-Dividends are payable on Deferred Stock Units. - (2) The total number of Shares outstanding used in calculating this percentage assumes that all Shares that each person has the right to acquire within 60 days of the record date, pursuant to the conversion (upon departure from the Board of Directors) of Deferred Stock Units, are deemed to be outstanding, but are not deemed to be outstanding for the purpose of computing the ownership percentage of any other person. - (3) Interstate, a partnership of which Messrs.
+Dividends are payable on Deferred Stock Units. - (2) The total number of Shares outstanding used in calculating this percentage assumes that all Shares that each person has the right to acquire within 60 days of March 20, 2023, pursuant to the conversion (upon departure from the Board of Directors) of Deferred Stock Units, are deemed to be outstanding, but are not deemed to be outstanding for the purpose of computing the ownership percentage of any other person. - (3) Interstate, a partnership of which Messrs.
 Roth, Wight and Mandelbaum are the general partners, owns 754,568 Shares.
 These Shares are included in the number of Shares and the percentage of all Shares of Interstate, Messrs.
 Roth, Wight and Mandelbaum.
 These persons share investment power and voting power with respect to these Shares. - (4) The address of such person(s) is c/o Alexander's, Inc., 210 Route 4 East, Paramus, New Jersey 07652. - (5) Includes 218 Shares owned by the Wight Foundation, over which Mr. Wight holds sole voting power and sole investment power.
 Does not include 2,773 Shares owned by Mr. Wight's children or 500 Shares owned by Mr. Wight's spouse.
 Mr. Wight disclaims any beneficial interest in these Shares.

 - (6) Interstate owns approximately 3% of the common shares of beneficial interest of Vornado.
 Interstate and its three general partners (Messrs.
 Roth, Mandelbaum and Wight, who are all directors of the Company and trustees of Vornado) own, in the aggregate, approximately 7% of the common shares of beneficial interest of Vornado.
 Interstate, its three general partners and Vornado own, in the aggregate, approximately 58% of the outstanding Shares of the Company.
-See "Certain Relationships and Related Transactions." - (7) Based on Amendment No. 9 to a Schedule 13G filed on February 10, 2021, The Vanguard Group has shared power to vote or direct the vote of 9,768 Shares, sole power to dispose or direct the disposition of 303,737 Shares and shared power to dispose or direct the disposition of 11,588 Shares. - (8) Based on Amendment No. 20 to a Schedule 13G filed on February 3, 2021, Franklin Mutual Advisers, LLC has the sole power to vote or to direct the vote of, and the sole power to dispose or to direct the disposition of, these Shares.
+See "Certain Relationships and Related Transactions." - (7) Based on a Schedule 13G filed on February 8, 2023, The Goldman Sachs Group, Inc. has the shared power to vote or to direct the vote of, and the shared power to dispose or to direct the disposition of, these Shares. - (8) Based on Amendment No. 11 to a Schedule 13G filed on February 9, 2023, The Vanguard Group has shared power to vote or direct the vote of 3,755 Shares, sole power to dispose or direct the disposition of 319,421 Shares and shared power to dispose or direct the disposition of 5,890 Shares.